SorenEricMent/currycoin/README.md

 Our team is:

 + Jessie Zhong (student #50544220)
-+ Team Member Name 2 (student # 2): optional awesome nickname 2
++ Yunchuan Hu (student # 2):  "Winslow Flandre"
-+ Team Member Name 3 (student # 3): optional awesome nickname 3
++ Yuteng "Yuuta" Liang (student # 56100415): "Yuuta"

-We call ourselves: optional awesome team name.
+We call ourselves: Knights Of the Lambda Calculus

-## Acknowledgments
+## Acknowledgment

 We surely built on the work of others!
 Here are resources and people we got support from:

++ cryptohash-sha256
++ The Bitcoin Project, BIPs
 + A list of acknowledgments with a brief explanation of support received, e.g.:
   "We used Github Copilot extensively to generate first-pass implementations of chunks of the project that we had specified.
   We then manually adjusted and adapted these to our needs."

 ## Product Pitch

+Currycoin is a bitcoin alike blockchain
 Replace this with a pitch for your project and the problem it solves.
 This is your vision for what the project would like like as a complete product, ready for awesome action.
 (Yes, awesomeness seems to be a theme.)
 It may be as short as a couple of paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes